austinh763/CPSC223N-C-/README.md

 Assignment 5: Clicking on moving circles before they hit a boundary (read coordinates of the cursor into x/y variables, making random integer generator).

-Assignment 6: A point that draws a flower (converting mathematical formula into cartesian using calculus, writing a bitmap in memory)

-Final: Changing the color of the flower trace by clicking the tip/point while flower is being drawn.
+Final: A point that draws a flower (converting mathematical formula into cartesian using calculus, writing a bitmap in memory).
+Changing the color of the flower trace by clicking the tip/point while flower is being drawn.